We're pleased to offer the following services at Conover Veterinary Hospital:

 Medical Services, including In-House Laboratory Testing and Allergy Testing

-Our knowledgeable staff and our facilities allow us to deal with a variety of medical conditions your pet may experience.
+Our knowledgeable staff and our facility allow us to deal with a variety of medical conditions your pet may experience.
 We hope we do not have to see you or your pet for an emergency but if we do, we are equipped to handle the situation.
 In some cases, your pet may require hospitalization and further diagnostic tests.

 Surgical and Dentistry Services

 We provide full surgical services at our clinic including routine spay and neuters, dental, soft-tissue, and orthopedic (including OFAs and ACL) surgeries.
 Our staff is also capable of performing surgical procedures on exotic pets such as birds, squirrels, rabbits, and more!
 To see if we can assist your exotic pet please call our office.

 Anesthesia and patient monitoring varies greatly among clinics.
 When you choose your veterinarian, be sure to ask about the types of anesthetics used and the protocols for monitoring anesthesia.
 Often the more expensive anesthetics are safer to use.
 However, anesthetics are also chosen for other reasons including their ability to control pain.
 Feel free to ask our staff any questions you may have regarding anesthesia before your pet's procedure.

 We have a fully stocked pharmacy and know the issue of pain management is of great concern to pet owners today.
 As in human medicine, we have a variety of medications available to manage any pain experienced by your pet both before and after surgery, any pain related to old age, and in the event of trauma.
 We would be pleased to discuss the options available to you and your pet under any of the above circumstances.